fbpx

 How do international applicants apply for financial aid?

-Cheshire Academy requires all families to complete and submit the Parents’ Financial Statement (PFS) form through School and Student Services (SSS).
-Click here to begin the application on SSS.
+Cheshire Academy requires all families to complete and submit the Parents’ Financial Statement (PFS) form through Clarity.
+Click here to begin the application on Clarity.

 Cheshire Academy has a limited financial aid budget, and we are not able to guarantee that financial aid will be available to late applicants or students who begin at Cheshire Academy paying the full tuition.
 Thus, it is best for a family to apply for financial aid by the financial aid application deadline rather than waiting until the applicant has been accepted for admission or already enrolled in the school.